Registration at the District Reception and Placement Centre.

 Early Mandarin Bilingual

-Parents of Kindergarten-aged students who are interested in the new Early Bilingual Mandarin program starting in September 2013 may register their children for the program beginning on November1, 2012.
+Parents of Kindergarten-aged students who are interested in the new Early Bilingual Mandarin program starting in September 2014, please register with your neighbourhood English catchment school as the first step beginning on November1, 2013.
 Please note that any child who has little or no prior knowledge of Mandarin, who is a resident of Vancouver, and who is entering Kindergarten or Grade One is eligible for the Early Mandarin Bilingual program.
+Please visit our Kindergarten Registration webiste for more information.

 All students who live in Vancouver are eligible to attend the Montessori Alternative Programs at Tyee and Maple Grove Elementary Schools.